Spomky-Labs/jose/README.md

 composer require spomky-labs/jose "dev-master"
 ```

-# Extend the library

-This library only contains the logic.
-You must extend classes (algorithms, compression, managers...) to define setters and getters.

-Look at [Extend classes](doc/Extend.md) for more information and examples.

 # How to use

 Your classes are ready to use?
 Have a look at [How to use](doc/Use.md) to create or load your first JWT objects.